Captain Jack (Captain Jack song)

-"Captain Jack" is a song by the German eurodance group Captain Jack, consisting of singer Franky Gee, actor Shary Durban and singer Liza da Costa.
-It was released in July 1995, as the lead single from their album The Mission.
-The song is based on an old army tune known as "Hey, Hey Captain Jack".
+"Captain Jack" is a song by the German Eurodance group Captain Jack, consisting of producer and vocalist Franky Gee, actor Sharky Durban and singer Liza da Costa.
+It was released in July 1995 by CDL as the lead single from their debut album, The Mission (1996).
+The song is based on an old US Army military cadence known as "Hey, Hey Captain Jack".
 It was a great success in many countries, particularly in the Netherlands and Hungary, where it topped the chart.
-It sold to platinum in Germany and gold in the Netherlands and Norway.
+It was certified platinum in Germany and gold in the Netherlands and Norway.
+The accompanying music video was directed by Mark Glaeser.
 "Captain Jack" was nominated to the 1997 Echo Awards for the most successful national dance single.

 Critical reception

 Alan Jones from Music Week wrote, "Captain Jack is a ludicrous creation, already fearsomely popular on the continent.
 The first Captain Jack single to escape into the UK is a self-titled effort combining a banging techno backing track with some deep-throated singing/rapping.
-The good captain reels off dance instructions in a frenetic manner which recalls "sounding off" in the style of the US military drill.
+The good captain reels off dance instructions in a frenetic manner which recalls 'sounding off' in the style of the US military drill.
 A bit of a novelty, but one that shouldn't be underestimated."

 Chart performance

-"Captain Jack" was very successful on the charts in Europe.
-It peaked at number-one in Hungary and the Netherlands.
-In the latter, it spent 20 weeks on the Dutch Single Top 100.
-It managed to climb into the Top 10 also in Austria, Belgium (number 2), Denmark, Germany, Norway and Switzerland.
-In Belgium, the single was held off reaching the top spot by 2 Fabiola's "Lift U Up".
-Additionally, it was a Top 20 hit in Ireland, as well as on the Eurochart Hot 100, where it peaked at number 14 in February 1996.
-In the UK, it only reached number 104 on the UK Singles Chart.
+"Captain Jack" peaked at number one in Hungary and the Netherlands.
+It entered the top 10 in Austria, Denmark, Flanders, Germany, Norway and Switzerland.
+Additionally, it was a top-20 hit in Ireland, as well as on the Eurochart Hot 100, where it peaked at number 14 in February 1996.
+In the UK, it reached number 104 on the UK Singles Chart.
 "Captain Jack" earned a gold record in the Netherlands and Norway, with a sale of 40,000 and 15,000 singles.
 In Germany, it was awarded with a platinum record, when 500,000 units were sold there.

 Music video

-A music video was made for the song.
-It was directed by Mark Glaeser and filmed in Frankfurt and Turley Barracks in Mannheim, Germany.
-The video was uploaded to YouTube in March 2010.
-As of May 2021, it had more than 6 million views.
+The music video for "Captain Jack" was directed by Mark Glaeser and filmed in Frankfurt and Turley Barracks in Mannheim, Germany.